humaidhusain98/NFT-AND-COLLECTIONS-TRACKER/README.md

      ```

 ### Configuration
   1. Environment Variables Create a .env file in the root directory of the project and add the necessary environment variables.
-A sample .env.example file might be available in the repository for reference:
+A sample .env.example file might be available in the repository for reference
      ```bash
       cp .env.example .env
      ```
   2. Edit the .env File Update the file with your configurations